Shashivadhan1911/My_MERN_Learning/Reactexpressmongo/README.md

 | POST   | `/items` | Create new item |
 | PUT    | `/items/:id` | Update item by ID |
 | DELETE | `/items/:id` | Delete item by ID |

+## 🎯 How It Works

+1. **Frontend (React)**: Users interact with the form interface shown in the screenshots above
+2. **API Communication**: Form submissions trigger HTTP requests to the Express backend
+3. **Backend Processing**: Express server processes requests and validates data
+4. **Database Operations**: MongoDB stores and retrieves data using Mongoose ODM
+5. **Response Handling**: Results are sent back to the frontend and displayed to users

 ## 🧪 Testing